jclark-14/jclark-14/README.md

 <h1 align="center">Hi there 👋</h1>

-<h3 align="center">I’m Jody, a Former Registered Nurse🩺 turned Full-Stack Web Developer 💻 in Atlanta, GA!</h3>
+<h3 align="center">I’m Jody, 💻 Full-Stack Web Developer | 🩺 Former Registered Nurse in Atlanta, GA!</h3>

 <h4>👨‍💻 About Me</h4>
 I’m a web developer with a love for building user-friendly, dynamic applications.
 Before tech, I spent 15 years as a registered nurse, honing skills in problem-solving, critical thinking, and teamwork.